 Ally McIntyre returns to London shores with ‘Decaf Honey’, marking a new departure in the young artists work.
-After three sell-out solo shows with Jealous, Ally returns to Jealous East with new paintings and an exclusive screenprint edition, created in Jealous Print Studios.
+After two sell-out solo shows with Jealous, Ally returns to Jealous East with a new body of work.

 This new series is a departure from my older work as it has a main preoccupation with still life and observational study.
 Exploring the botanical realm, I am able to conceptualize this resiliency and play with genre to generate obstacles and opportunity for growth to occur on the canvas.
 The process is intuitive and begins with the rendering of a plant and eventually leads to destruction, or deviation from the subject, going back and forth until it reaches a harmony.
 This process mimics the experience of growth, by responding and adapting to the marks that are laid down and which challenge its assumed path; despite external factors, manipulation and environment, the plants still grow and continue to exist.
 The plant becomes a silent but admirable subject existing symbiotically with humans, sustaining us, as we sustain them, without them we die.” – Ally McIntyre